teaching-js/js-primer/content/basics.md

 JavaScript has seven primitive types:

 * boolean (true, false)
-* undefined (a declared variable with no value -- don't confuse with null)
+* undefined (a declared variable with no value set -- don't confuse with null)
-* number
+* number (float, integer, signed by default)
 * string
-* null
+* null (a declared variable with the value set to null)
 * symbol
 * object (everything is an object)
    * Function